ibexa/documentation-user/docs/pim/create_virtual_product.md

 ## Create virtual product

 Virtual products are created in the same way as physical ones.
-To create a virutal product, follow the instruction in [Create and edit products](create_edit_product.md) page.
+To create a virtual product, follow the instruction in [Create and edit products](create_edit_product.md) page.
 While creating a product, choose virtual Product Type that you have created.

 ![`Creating virtual product`](img/virtual_product.png "Creating virtual product")